YahooArchive/mojito/docs/dev_guide/topics/mojito_testing.rst

    ``$ ./run.js test -u --group fw,client,server``

-   TBD: error: Error: ENOENT, no such file or directory '/private/tmp/mojito/tests/unit//private/tmp/mojito/tests/unit/lib/app/addons/ac/report.xml'

 #.
-You can run all the functional tests with the below command.
-You can
+You can also run all the functional tests with the below command.
+The functional tests
-   terminate the tests at any time with **Ctl-C**.
+   may take some time to complete, but you want to terminate the tests with **Ctl-C**.

    ``$ ./run.js test -f``
 #.
-To view the reports for the tests in the following directories:
+To view the test reports (in JSON or XML) in the following directories:

-      - ``$ ./artifacts/arrowreport/unit/``
+      - ``$ ./unit/artifacts/arrowreport/``
-      - ``$ ./artifacts/arrowreport/func/``
+      - ``$ ./func/artifacts/arrowreport/``

    Note: You will not get a report If you terminated any tests before they completed.